oracle/graaljs/docs/user/NashornMigrationGuide.md

 The the Nashorn engine has been deprecated in JDK 11 as part of [JEP 335](https://openjdk.java.net/jeps/335) and is scheduled to be removed from future JDK releases as part of [JEP 372](https://openjdk.java.net/jeps/372).
 GraalVM JavaScript can step in as a replacement for code previously executed on the Nashorn engine.
 It provides all the features previously provided by Nashorn, with many being available by default, some behind flags, some requiring minor modifications to your source code.

-This document serves as migration guide for code previously targeted to the Nashorn engine.
+This guide serves as migration guide for code previously targeted to the Nashorn engine.
-See the [JavaInterop.md](JavaInterop.md) for an overview of supported Java interoperability features.
+See the [Java Interoperability](JavaInteroperability.md) guide for an overview of supported Java interoperability features.

 Both Nashorn and GraalVM JavaScript support a similar set of syntax and semantics for Java interoperability.
 One notable difference is that GraalVM JavaScript takes a _secure by default_ approach, meaning some features need to be explicitly enabled that were available by default on Nashorn.